satishattada/react-native-qrcode-scanner/README.md

 [![npm version](https://badge.fury.io/js/react-native-qrcode-scanner.svg)](https://badge.fury.io/js/react-native-qrcode-scanner) [![Backers on Open Collective](https://opencollective.com/react-native-qrcode-scanner/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/react-native-qrcode-scanner/sponsors/badge.svg)](#sponsors)

-A QR code scanner component for React Native built on top of [react-native-camera by Lochlan Wansbrough](https://github.com/lwansbrough/react-native-camera)
+A QR code scanner component for React Native built on top of [react-native-infy-camera by Lochlan Wansbrough](https://github.com/lwansbrough/react-native-infy-camera)

 Please note, this will also function as a generic barcode scanner by the virtue of the above module supporting barcode scanning, however, this module was initially built as a QR code scanner.